 THE CAB RANK RULE

-Aside from the fact that the basic premise of English justice is that the accused is innocent until proven guilty, there is a section of the code of conduct to which all barristers must adhere which is known as “the cab rank rule.”
+Aside from the fact that the basic premise of English justice, is that the accused is innocent until proven guilty, there is a section of the code of conduct to which all barristers must adhere which is known as the cab rank rule.”

-As the name implies, it is based on the premise that, just as a cab waiting on the rank must take a passenger – irrespective of how repulsive they might find the passenger, or the fact that they want to go south of the River Thames – so a barrister must take a case, or accept a brief, to use the correct term, in any field in which he, or she, professes to practise, irrespective of the source of payment and irrespective of
+As the name implies, it is based on the premise that, just as a cab waiting on the rank, must take a passenger – irrespective of how repulsive they might find the passenger, or that fact that they want to go south of the River Thames – so a barrister must take a case, or accept a brief, to use the correct term, in any field in which he, or she, professes to practise, irrespective of the source of payment and irrespective of

-So, were Jack the Ripper to request the services of say – and let’s just pull the name of a random barrister out of a hat here – Montague John Druiit, then Druitt would, under the cab rank rule, be unable to turn him down if he happens to be available, and if the case is in a field in which he professes to be competent.
+So, were Jack the Ripper to request the services of say – and let’s just pull the name of a random barrister out of a hat here – Montague John Druiit, then Druitt would, under the cab rank rule, be unable to turn him down, if he happens to be available, and if the case is in a field in which he professes to be competent.